-I fully agree with Comrade Liu Shaoqi's report, which appropriately appraised the work done by the Political Bureau of the Central Committee since the Third Plenary Session of the Seventh Central Committee.
-Is I also fully agree with the "Resolution on Strengthening Party Unity", Is drafted at the suggestion of Comrade Mao Zedong and submitted to the session for discussion, and with the clear and elaborate explanations of the draft resolution made by Comrade Liu Shaoqi.
+I fully agree with Comrade Liu Shaoqi's report, which appropriately appraised the work done by the Political Bureau of the Central Committee since the Third Plenary Session of the Seventh Central Committee,156 I also fully agree with the "Resolution on Strengthening Party Unity",157 drafted at the suggestion of Comrade Mao Zedong and submitted to the session for discussion, and with the clear and elaborate explanations of the draft resolution made by Comrade Liu Shaoqi.

 I think that adopting such a resolution for the entire Party is absolutely necessary and comes at just the right moment when the Central Committee and Comrade Mao Zedong have explicitly defined the Party's general line or general task for the transition period.
-This is because, throughout the transition period, the revolution will involve struggles that are more acute and profound, extensive and complicated than those in the new-democratic revolution.
+This is because, throughout the transition period, the revolution will involve struggles that are more acute and profound, extensive and complicated than those in the newdemocratic revolution.
 In addition, imperialists abroad and classes at home that have been overthrown or will soon be eliminated will use every possible means to carry out sabotage activities.
-Under such a situation, the Party must become more united and acquire greater fighting capacity to ensure the implementation of the general line or the fulfilment of the general task for the transition period.
-More important, this is also because after victory in the new-
+Under such a situation, the Party must become more united and acquire greater fighting capacity to ensure the implementation of the general line of the fulfillment of the general task for the transition period.
+More important, this is also because after victory in the new-democratic revolution we have been immensely successful in all fields of endeavor and conceit and complacency began to show themselves in our Party, especially among our Party's high-ranking cadres.
+If we do not become aware of this problem in time, it will certainly cause us to relax our vigilance against the enemy, undermine the unity of our Party and rob us of our fighting spirit, rendering us unable to withstand any attack from the enemy and bringing defeat to our great cause.